Quirinus/MXLU_Documentation/README.md

 - try to contact tub about updating his online skillpoint planner first, if he doesn't respond again, do this: remove tub page link, and link to his page when saving in skillpoint planner and replace it with online docs skillpoint planner
 - check korcola's guide/post for uber details and rewrite them if necessary: http://www.medianxl.com/t6739p100-mxlu-xvc-docs-2-94-unfinished#185409
 - script to make the oskills list into the char oskills with description (+add their ingame description from new skills.txt + tbls)
+- update the about page with detailed changes
+- http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
+- TU spear Ravenbeak check str stats
+- Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread

 Suggestions: